istio/istio.io/content/docs/tasks/traffic-management/egress-gateway.md

 The [TLS Origination for Egress Traffic](docs/tasks/traffic-management/egress-tls-origination/) task demonstrates how to allow the applications to send HTTP requests to external servers that require HTTPS.

-This task describes how to configure Istio to direct the egress traffic through a dedicated service called Egress Gateway.
+This task describes how to configure Istio to direct the egress traffic through a dedicated service called _Egress Gateway_.
 We extend the use case described in the [TLS Origination for Egress Traffic](docs/tasks/traffic-management/egress-tls-origination/) task.

 ## Use case